CirroBuild/FrostiDocs/docs/concept/designated-timestamp.md

 ## Out-of-order policy

-Once a column is elected as `designated timestamp`, it will enforce an order policy on this column.
-Inserts in `designated timestamp` need to be incrementing and out-of-order timestamps inserts will be rejected.
+Once a column is elected as designated timestamp, it will enforce an order policy on this column.
+Inserts in designated timestamp need to be incrementing and out-of-order timestamps inserts will be rejected.
 This does not affect the behaviour of other columns.

 :::tip

-New timestamps need to be `greater or equal` to the latest timestamp in the column.
+New timestamps need to be greater or equal to the latest timestamp in the column.

 :::

 ## Advantages

-Electing a `designated timestamp` allows you to:
+Electing a designated timestamp allows you to:

 - Leverage timestamp partitions.
 For more information, refer to the [partitions section](/docs/concept/partitions/).